adines/DeepClas4BioIJ/README.md

 DeepClas4BioIJ has been built on top of [SciJava Common](https://imagej.net/SciJava_Common) using SciJava Commands.

 ## Requirements
-To use this plugin is necessary to have installed ImageJ with Java 8 and download the [DeepClas4Bio API](https://github.com/adines/DeepClas4Bio).
+To use this plugin is necessary to have installed ImageJ with Java 8 and [DeepClas4Bio API](https://github.com/adines/DeepClas4Bio).

 ## Installation
 This plugin is updated in the ImageJ Update site and the recommendable way to install it is download the plugin using the [ImageJ Update Site](http://sites.imagej.net/Adines/).